Arfius/authentigo/README.md

 //2 .
 Apply the settings to the package. authentigo.settings(authsetting);

 //3 .
-Pass the express app and the router to authentigo. authentigo.init(app,router);
+Pass the express app, the router and an array of mongoose schema to authentigo. authentigo.init(app,router,listModels)
 ```
+##Role Manager
+How work the role manager

 ##ReST endpoints
 ### ==[/url_prefix]/login==